How does an IPO work?

 Here are a few companies looking to make their Australian stock market debut in the coming months:

 |Company||Proposed ASX code||Proposed listing date|

-In addition to Uber, there are a number of other prominent companies set to make their initial public offering in 2019, including:
+There are a number of other prominent companies set to make their initial public offering in 2021, including: